How do I apply?

 If I receive an offer subject to academic or language conditions and fail to meet these conditions, is it possible to obtain a waiver?

-It is unlikely.
-Should you wish to enquire further, please contact firstname.lastname@example.org.
+It is very unlikely.
+Should you wish to enquire further, please contact email@example.com.

 I have received an offer of an MCL place and would like to attend Cambridge but cannot take the place up for the year for which I initially applied.
 Is it possible to defer?

-No. In line with general University policy, deferred entry will not be possible for the MCL due to the limited number of places available each year.
+No. In line with general University policy, deferred entry is not possible for the MCL due to the limited number of places available each year.

 I have checked the website thoroughly, together with supporting documentation, but I have a question to which I cannot find the answer.
 Is there anyone I can contact?